npm package discovery and stats viewer.

 "@

 Use minor or major when needed.
-The script verifies the repo state, bumps the version, runs the package validation step, updates CHANGELOG.md, creates the release commit and tag, and pushes them.
+The script verifies the repo state, bumps the version, runs the build, smoke, and package validation step, updates CHANGELOG.md, creates the release commit and tag, and pushes them.
 Pushing the tag publishes the package to npm automatically.
 If you need to retry a failed publish, rerun the original tag-triggered workflow run rather than dispatching a separate manual publish.

 Use it as source